Argon Scope Review

 Vortex Optics Diamondback Riflescope

 - The Diamondback 4-12x40 riflescope is one of multiple configurations in the Diamondback lineup and is ideal for big...

 - Dead-Hold BDC reticle is good for any hunting or shooting at varying ranges where estimating hold-over would be a...

-- Lenses are fully multi-coated for crstyal clear, bright images from dawn til dusk.
-The fast focus eyepiece allows for...
+- Lenses are fully multi-coated for crystal clear, bright images from dawn till dusk The fast focus eyepiece allows for...

 The Diamondback riflescope from Vortex Optics is one of the most affordable, yet durable, riflescopes on the market – costing about $200.